No deaths, 49 new cases of COVID-19 reported in ND for May 22; total statewide is 2,365

 The new positives are lower than the previous two days (90 on May 21 and 134 on May 20).

-The man from Cass County with underlying health conditions who died with COVID-19 on May 21 was reported to be in his 90’s, not 80’s as initially reported.
+The man from Cass County with underlying health conditions who died with COVID-19 on May 21 was discovered to be in his 90’s, not 80’s as initially reported.

 A total of 52 people have died so far in North Dakota as a result of COVID-19.